caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

 # Install

 The following instructions have been tested on an OpenSUSE Leap 15.5 Linux, kernel 5.14.21, libcxi version 1.5.5, podman version 4.9.5, k3s version v1.29.5, go version 1.22.6.
+We assume an already-running k3s system.

 ## CXI Driver and Library

 Building the CXI kernel driver requires access to the full Slingshot software stack.
 The patches to `libcxi` and the Slingshot Cassini driver are attached under `patches/{libcxi,shs-cxi-driver}`, respectively.
 Consult HPE documentation for how to install these patches based on the Slingshot hardware you may have.

-Upstreaming these changes is planned.
+Upstreaming these patches is planned.

 ## CXI CNI Plugin